Importing SQL Code

 SQL Import is primarily used to import Data Definition Language (DDL) statements, such as CREATE TABLE, and to populate tables using INSERT, UPDATE, and DELETE statements.
 SQL import does prepare and execute SELECT statements, but does not create a result set.

-Successfully executed SQL statements create a corresponding cached query
+Successfully executed SQL statements create a corresponding cached query, where appropriate.

 This chapter describes importing different types of SQL code: